BlandNoodle/legionmodpublic/README.md

 Germany itself isnt nerfed other than some life rating changes which were lowered throughout Europe

 AUS -
-Can either go for Austria Hungary or South Germany, holding Bavaria gives a modifier buff, holding Bavaria and getting Baden and Wurttemburg sphered by 1870 gives the modifier permanently and the tile from Prussia.
+Can either go for Austria Hungary or South Germany, holding Bavaria gives a modifier buff, holding Bavaria and Baden and Wurttemburg by 1870 gives the modifier permanently and the tile from Prussia.
 Forming South Germany in this way keeps Hungary
 Otherwise, forming South Germany without winning the contest over southern germany releases hungary when it is formed, get Czech accepted either way.
 Croat and Hungarian are accepted with A-H.

 SPA -
 Super buffed compared to base game, I'm just waiting for someone to abuse it before I stop buffing it, full of secrets

 ITA -
-Similar to Spain, although its a little more obvious, I cant stop them from industrializing all over the place Italy forms automatically whenever North Germany forms or by 1850, the pops are increased and some RGOS were changed Garibaldis do not form Italy anymore
+Similar to Spain, although its a little more obvious, I cant stop them from industrializing all over the place #this was nerfed
+Italy forms automatically whenever North Germany forms or by 1850, the pops are increased and some RGOS were changed Garibaldis do not form Italy anymore

 TUR -
-Can become Caliphate for accepted pops, Balkan, Anatolian, Caucasian, and Egyptian pops increased but there are more independent puppet states decisions allow for integration but Egypt has Oriental Crisis to deal with (epic Crocodile vs Garp contest) Broken nation if you are left to afk for 60 years
+Can become Caliphate for accepted pops, Balkan, Anatolian, Caucasian, and Egyptian pops increased but there are more independent puppet states decisions allow for integration but Egypt has Oriental Crisis to deal with (epic Crocodile vs Garp contest) Broken nation if you are left to afk for 60 years, Albania. . .

 USA -
 I had to be prevented from super nerfing this thing, it exists but it never does anything cause all the action is in Europe or Asia